ericvids/magis/README.md

 4. In the menu, select Window->Vuforia Configuration.
 Add a valid App License Key.
 (You will need to create a Vuforia developer account at developer.vuforia.com, then in the License Manager, click Get Development Key.)

+5. In the menu, select GameObject->Vuforia->AR Camera.
+This action will import the necessary Vuforia resources.
+(There is no need to save the current (temporary) scene with the newly-created AR Camera.
+If you want, just after the Vuforia import, select File->New Scene and click Don't Save to forget this temporary scene.)

-5. Click the Play button to play the sample game within the Unity Editor.
+6. Click the Play button to play the sample game within the Unity Editor.

-6. Feel free to modify arengine/Assets/ARGames/_SampleGame to your own liking.
+7. Feel free to modify arengine/Assets/ARGames/_SampleGame to your own liking.

-7. Before deploying to a device or publishing to the Play Store or App Store, make sure to do the following:
+8. Before deploying to a device or publishing to the Play Store or App Store, make sure to do the following:

+  *  In Unity's File->Build Settings, turn off Development Build (unless you are debugging intentionally).
-  *  In Unity's Player Settings, change your Company Name and Product Name to your own preferred names.
+  *  In Unity's File->Build Settings->Player Settings, change your Company Name and Product Name to your own preferred names.
-  *  In Unity's Player Settings->Settings for (Android|iOS)->Other Settings->Identification, change the Package Name (Android) or Bundle Identifier (iOS) to your own preferred id.  _**Do not use edu.ateneo.magis or any name prefixed with edu.ateneo.magis.*; these are reserved for Ateneo's own apps.**_
+  *  In Unity's File->Build Settings->Player Settings->Settings for (Android|iOS)->Other Settings->Identification, change the Package Name (Android) or Bundle Identifier (iOS) to your own preferred id.  _**Do not use edu.ateneo.magis or any name prefixed with edu.ateneo.magis.*; these are reserved for Ateneo's own apps.**_
   *  Rename the arengine/Assets/ARGames/_SampleGame folder to your chosen Product Name, but remove any spaces and non-alphanumeric characters (except for underscore).
 For example, the Product Name "Igpaw: Loyola 2" requires a folder name of "IgpawLoyola2".
   *  If you change AppIcon.png or LoadingScreen.png, make sure to also update the Default Icon and Settings for Android->Splash Image->Static Splash Image in Player Settings.
 (These fields should normally auto-update correctly if you don't change the associated AppIcon.png.meta and LoadingScreen.png.meta files, but double-check anyway.)
   *  If you want to collect your own analytics, close the Unity Editor and edit arengine/ProjectSettings/ProjectSettings.asset in a text editor.
 Change the cloudProjectId to your own id.
-To generate your own, create a new project at developer.cloud.unity3d.com, copy its 36-character UPID, and paste it over the existing cloudProjectId, which is b76c8b2c-b435-4682-b68e-81d5d538c558 by default.
+To generate your own id, create a new project at developer.cloud.unity3d.com, copy its 36-character UPID, and replace the cloudProjectId in ProjectSettings.asset (which is b76c8b2c-b435-4682-b68e-81d5d538c558 by default) with the UPID you just copied.